 Raising Meat Rabbits.
 View animal photos of rabbit carcasses to see the importance of meat rabbit breeds, hybrid vigor, and growth ratios on rabbit meat quality.
 The breed or breeds you choose may determine the success of your enterprise.

 Our Meat Rabbits page offers an in-depth discussion of meat rabbit breed choices.
 It also lists a few breeds that might not be ideal.
-One of these less-than-ideal breeds, if you're raising meat rabbits, is the Checkered Giant.
+One of these less-than-ideal breeds, if you're raising meat rabbits, is the Checkered Giant, for example.

 Our friends John and Janet Ford at Raggy Bits Rabbitry posted a comparison photo and gave us permission to share it with you (thank you!) ...